“13. Activities,” Handbook 2: Administering the Church (2019)

 Parents and guardians give this consent by signing the Parental or Guardian Permission and Medical Release form.
 The person who leads the activity should have a signed form for each participant for each activity that requires written consent.

-Youth under age 14 do not usually participate in youth conferences or in dances that are held at times other than the regularly scheduled Mutual night.
+Before January of the year they turn 14, youth do not usually participate in youth conferences or in dances that are held at times other than the regularly scheduled youth activity night.

-Members of the bishopric or stake presidency determine to what extent youth under age 14 may participate in other activities.
+Members of the bishopric or stake presidency determine to what extent youth may participate in other activities before January of the year they turn 14.
 Leaders consider such factors as late hours, the subject of the discussion, the nature of the activity, and the maturity of the participants.

 God the Father and the Holy Ghost are not to be portrayed in meetings, dramas, or musicals.